CunninghamLab/TMSAnalysisToolBox/README.md

 TMS Analysis ToolBox is user friendly toolbox that can perform basic and advanced analysis of common transcranial magnetic stimulation based outcomes (MEP Latency/Amplitudes, Silent Periods, Recruitment Curve (Sigmoidal Fitting and AUC).
 TMSLab is currently in beta version.
 If you are interested in using the toolbox, please contact us.

-Compatible files: LabChart, BrainVision, Signal (more to be included)
+Compatible files: LabChart, BrainVision, Acknowledge, Signal and Spike (more to be included)

 Requirements: MATLAB 2020a or later, MATLAB Statistics and Machine Learning Toolbox, Signal Processing Toolbox, Mapping Toolbox